jackfranklin/gulp-load-plugins/README.md

 #gulp-load-plugins

-Formally known as `gulp-load-plugins`, but renamed to be clearer.
+Formally known as `gulp-load-tasks`, but renamed to be clearer.

 Loads in any gulp plugins and attaches them to the global scope, or an object of your choice.